top of page

 BIO; TLDR

 MK Ford (they/them) is an anti-disciplinary dance cyborg.
 Their work features elements from dance, film/media studies, and visual arts.
 Their performative and choreographic work takes the shape of live performance, ScreenDance, and installation.
-She has gotten DOWN with lots of amazing choreographers and is currently performing with Kendra Portier, Brit Falcon, and more.
+MK has gotten DOWN with lots of amazing choreographers and is currently performing with Kendra Portier, Brit Falcon, and more.
 MK has premiered work at various dance or film festivals around the U.S., and they currently teach dance techniques, screen-centered theory+creative process, and yoga.

 BIO: for the long-form fans

 MK Ford (they/them) is a dance artist currently on faculty at Arizona State University where they are a clinical professor of dance and media.
 Ford holds a MFA in Dance Performance, Choreography, and Pedagogy at the University of Maryland College Park with an inaugural assistantship through the Maya Brin Institute for Technology in New Performance.
-Their work features elements from dance, film/media studies, digital humanities, queer theory, and visual arts.
+Their work features elements from dance, film/media studies, digital humanities, qu**r theory, and visual arts.
 Their performative and choreographic work takes the shape of live performance, screendance, and installation.
 MK holds a BFA in Dance Performance from the University of Illinois Urbana-Champaign.

 Ford’s pursuits in the arts are largely informed by their interests in intersectional strategies of subversion, distortion, knowledge translation, disruption, radical healing + pleasure, satire, gaze/surveillance, archive, time lapse, and glitch activation.
-MK is an artist working within realms of embodied moving practices laced with queer theory, digital humanities, and ecological theories of human+machine networks.
+MK is an artist working within realms of embodied moving practices laced with qu**r theory, digital humanities, and ecological theories of human+machine networks.
 Ford was initially grown in Louisville, Kentucky where they were introduced to grassroots, community legacies, and D.I.Y. mechanisms and this often is proposed in their work through melancholy, macabre, satire, stubborn D.I.Y. facilitation, and community-centered choreography.
 MK's dance training includes hybrid contemporary techniques that trace lineages to Street Styles, Postmodern dance, Euro-style floorwork practices, and more.

 Their screendance work has been featured at film festivals around the U.S. including the American Dance Festival Movies by Movers, the Utah Dance Film Festival, Bates Dance Festival Informal Film Festival, American College Dance Association Nationals, Cleveland Dance Festival, Third Coast Dance Film Festival, Experimental Series - Salt Lake City, Illinifest, and various concerts at the University of Maryland College-Park.
 Ford has assisted in cinematic direction, editing, or promotion for choreographers Brit Falcon, Gesel Mason, Vanessa Anspaugh, Bree Breeden, Shartoya R. Jn.Baptiste, André Zachery, Christina Collins, Dan Ortiz Leizman, PearsonWidrig Kendra Portier, Rebecca Steinberg, Tristan Koepke, Sarah Marks Mininsohn, Mauriah Kraker + Leah Wilks, Javi Padilla, and Gerson Lanza.